mattermost/docs/source/help/getting-started/configuring-notifications.rst

 .. image:: ../../images/desktop_notification.png

--  Configure desktop notifications in **Account Settings > Notifications > Desktop notifications > Send desktop notifications** and choose your sound selection.
+-  Configure desktop notifications in **Account Settings > Notifications > Desktop Notifications > Send desktop notifications** and choose your sound selection.
 -  Configure desktop notifications in specific channels in the channel menu via **Notification Preferences > Send desktop notifications**.
   - By default, all channels use the global setting configured in **Account Settings**.